-- (1) The child care provider shall maintain accurate records to meet administrative requirements and to ensure knowledge of the individual needs of children and their families. - (2) An individual file shall be kept to identify each child and enable the provider to communicate with the parent(s), guardian or legal custodian of the child in an emergency.
-Records shall include: - (A) The child's full name, address, birthdate and the date care begins and ends; - (B) Full name of the parent(s), guardian or legal custodian, home address, employers' name and address, work schedule, and home and work telephone numbers; - (C) Name, address and telephone number of another individual (friend or relative) who might be reached in an emergency when the parent(s), guardian or legal custodian cannot be reached: - (D) Name and phone number of the family physician, hospital, or both, to be used in an emergency: - (E) Name of the individual(s) authorized to take the child from the facility; and - (F) Field trip and transportation authorization. - (3) Records on related children, as required by 19 CSR 40-62.132 Admission Policies and Procedures, shall be on file. - (4) Health information shall be retained in each child's individual file and shall include: - (A) A medical examination report for each infant, toddler or preschool child or a health report for each school-age child as required

-- by 19 CSR 40-62.122 Medical Examination Reports; - (B) Parental authorization for medications and a record of medications administered; - (C) Information concerning any accident or injury to the child while at the facility or any emergency medical care; and - (D) Any significant information learned from observing the child. - (5) Individual children's records shall be retained a minimum of one (1) year after the child discontinues attendance. - (6) Daily child attendance records shall be maintained and kept on file a minimum of one (1) year. - (7) Daily staff and volunteer attendance records shall be maintained and kept on file a minimum of one (1) year. - (8) All enrollment records, medical examination records and attendance records shall be filed in a place known to caregivers and shall be accessible at all times.
-Records shall not be in a locked area or removed from the facility during the hours the facility is open and operating. - (9) Emergency school closing records, as required by 19 CSR 40-62.172 Emergency School Closings, shall be on file. - (10) The provider shall maintain the following information on file as provided in 19 CSR 30-62.087 Fire Safety: - (A) A written record at the facility for fire and disaster drills: - (B) Documentation verifying that fresh-cut Christmas trees are treated with a flame resistant material; - (C) Documentation verifying that all gasfired appliances were checked by a repair company and are in safe working order after an elevated carbon monoxide level was determined during a fire inspection; - (D) Documentation verifying the inspection and approval of fire extinguishers; - (E) Documentation verifying the inspection and approval of automatic fire sprinkler systems; and - (F) A copy of the membership or receipt for membership documenting that facilities served by a volunteer or membership fire department are a member in good standing with the fire department. - (11) Medical examination reports for staff, as required by 19 CSR 40-62.122 Medical Examination Reports, shall be on file. - (12) A copy of the child abuse/neglect

-- screening request form and response, as required by 19 CSR 40-62.102 Personnel, shall be on file in each employee's record. - (13) The child care provider shall have the results of criminal record reviews as provided in 19 CSR 30-62.042 Initial Licensing Information, 19 CSR 30-62.052 License Renewal, and 19 CSR 30-62.102 Personnel on file at the facility. - (14) Staff training records, as required by 19 CSR 30-62.102 Personnel, shall be on file. - (15) All records of children shall be confidential, protected from unauthorized examination and available to the parent(s) upon request. - (16) All records shall be available in the facility for inspection by the department upon request. - (17) Reports to the department shall be submitted as required.
+(1) The child care provider shall maintain accurate records to meet administrative requirements and to ensure knowledge of the individual needs of children and their families.

+(2) An individual file shall be kept to identify each child and enable the provider to communicate with the parent(s), guardian or legal custodian of the child in an emergency.
+Records shall include:

+(A) The child's full name, address, birthdate and the date care begins and ends;

+(B) Full name of the parent(s), guardian or legal custodian, home address, employers' name and address, work schedule, and home and work telephone numbers;

+(C) Name, address and telephone number of another individual (friend or relative) who might be reached in an emergency when the parent(s), guardian or legal custodian cannot be reached;

+(D) Name and phone number of the family physician, hospital, or both, to be used in an emergency;

+(E) Name of the individual(s) authorized to take the child from the facility; and

+(F) Field trip and transportation authorization.

+(3) Records on related children, as required by 19 CSR 40-62.132 Admission Policies and Procedures, shall be on file.

+(4) Health information shall be retained in each child's individual file and shall include:

+(A) A medical examination report for each infant, toddler or preschool child or a health report for each school-age child as required f 50 by 19 CSR 40-62.122 Medical Examination Reports;

+(B) Parental authorization for medications and a record of medications administered;

+(C) Information concerning any accident or injury to the child while at the facility or any emergency medical care; and

+(D) Any significant information learned from observing the child.

+(5) Individual children's records shall be retained a minimum of one (1) year after the child discontinues attendance.

+(6) Daily child attendance records shall be maintained and kept on file a minimum of one (1) year.

+(7) Daily staff and volunteer attendance records shall be maintained and kept on file a minimum of one (1) year.

+(8) All enrollment records, medical examination records and attendance records shall be filed in a place known to caregivers and shall be accessible at all times.
+Records shall not be in a locked area or removed from the facility during the hours the facility is open and operating.

+(9) Emergency school closing records, as required by 19 CSR 40-62.172 Emergency School Closings, shall be on file.

+(10) A written record of the dates and types of emergency drills conducted, as required by 19 CSR 40-62.182 Child Care Program, shall be on file.

+(11) Medical examination reports for staff, as required by 19 CSR 40-62.122 Medical Examination Reports, shall be on file.

+(12) A copy of the child abuse/neglect screening request form and response, as required by 19 CSR 40-62.102 Personnel, shall be on file in each employee's record.

+(13) Staff training records, as required by 19 CSR 40-62.102 Personnel, shall be on file.

+(14) All records of children shall be confidential, protected from unauthorized examination and available to the parent(s) upon request.

+(15) All records shall be available in the facility for inspection by the division upon request.